Editors Note: The following transcript has been edited for clarity and brevity. It is not verbatim.

 The Telescope: How often do you visit campus and interact directly with staff and students?

-The Telescope: In what ways do you plan on boosting enrollment and making it a smoother process?
+The Telescope: How do you plan on boosting enrollment?

-The Telescope: We really appreciate you coming today, so before we wrap this up, is there anything else we should know about you?
+The Telescope: Anything else we should know about you?

 Editor’s Note: In a previous draft of this story, minor errors were left in the transcribed interview.
 These mistakes have been rectified.
 The Telescope regrets the error.